devgateway/www.developmentgateway.org/blog_posts/2016-08-24-scorecard-operationalization.md

 In turn, each category is comprised of three to four specific criteria, or indicators.
 Each criterion is scored on a scale of 0-4 and assigned a weight.
 Specific definitions for all criteria will be the subject of a future blog post.
 From these criterion scores, we calculated a weighted category sub-score.
 These category sub-scores are then evenly weighted and averaged to form an overall score.
 The maximum possible overall score is 4.
 Below is a summary of our five categories and their associated criteria.

-_Table 1: Sample Scorecard Recommendations_
+_Table 1: It’s not Magic, It’s Math!
+An Overview of our Data Score-cery._

 {% inlineimage post-center 1 %}